AqueM/webpage/_src/resources/webmastery/posts/photoswipe.md

 Note that this particular format is not set in stone, either.
 It is the `pswp` classes that make it work for Photoswipe, and the selectors you provided in the JS code mentioned earlier.
 Using `figure` tag is not obligatory, it's just good semantic HTML.

 See also that this code includes a `<noscript>` element.
 It is a fall-back for if javascript does not work (if it's turned off, for example).
 In that case, the lightbox wouldn't work, and the caption wouldn't be available.
 For that reason, the caption is displayed under the image if JS fails.
-It is also not a neccessary component.
+This is also not a neccessary component, just proper accessibility.
 </section>

 <section>
 {% heading "h2", "styling the gallery" %}

 You can style the `.gallery` element and the image-containing `figure` however you want.
 Here's an example of how I did it, to achieve the grid and enlargement on hover.

 {% raw %}